Artist Statement (EN)

 Biography (EN)

-Aerfeldt received a Bachelor of Fine Art (Hons) from Adelaide Central School of Art.
-She was then awarded a Samstag Scholarship, enabling her to travel to London to earn a Master of Fine Art at Chelsea College of Art and Design.
+Aerfeldt returned to art school and was awarded a Fine Art Honours degree from Adelaide Central School of Art.
+She was awarded a prestigious Samstag Scholarship to travel to London to complete her MFA at Chelsea College of Art.

 Biographie (FR)